tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 "Honey, go to the store and buy some eggs."
-"OK."
-"Oh and while you're there, get some milk."
-He never returned. 🤖
+⚡ AI Joke of the Day: 🤖 A man is smoking a cigarette and blowing smoke rings into the air.
+His girlfriend becomes irritated with the smoke and says "Can't you see the warning on the cigarette pack?
+Smoking is hazardous to your health!" to which the man replies, "I am a programmer.
+We don't worry about warnings; we only worry about errors." 🤖

 ---